nvcleemp/eopd/README.md

 eOPD
 ====

-The eOPD program searches for extended outer planar discs in plane triangulations.
+The eOPD program searches for extended outerplanar discs in plane triangulations.